 Notably, most of those people were Black and Latinx transgender women.

 The HRC’s “Dismantling a Culture of Violence” report shows how anti-trans stigma can directly lead to violence against trans people.

 Much of this stigma comes from outdated views of gender identity and expression.
 The times, they are a changin’.
 And many folks don’t really like that.

-It’s time to move beyond traditional ideas of “male” and “female” and explore the spaces between.
-There’s plenty room for everyone.
+It’s time to move beyond traditional ideas of “male” and “female” and explore the spaces in between.
+There’s plenty of room for everyone.
 And the needless jostling for space literally hurts people.

 Toxic masculinity can leak into every part of our lives.